 Launched in 2019, the program brings together and supports a community of students who are passionate about effecting positive change in society.
-This initiative, offered through Social Justice Initiatives (SJI), provides specialized resources and opportunities to students who plan to pursue careers in the public interest, human rights, nonprofit, and government sectors immediately upon graduation.
-PI/PS Fellows benefit from a diverse cohort of peers and receive in-depth support, guidance, and experience as they explore the many facets of public interest and public service work in the United States and abroad.
+This initiative, offered through Social Justice Initiatives (SJI), provides specialized resources and opportunities to students who are committed to working in the public interest, human rights, and government sectors immediately upon graduation.
+Public Interest/Public Service (PI/PS) Fellows benefit from a diverse cohort of peers and receive in-depth support, guidance, and experience as they explore the many facets of public interest and public service work in the United States and abroad.

 The three-year program is built on four intersecting pillars: community, mentoring, professional development and reflective learning, and career and curricular counseling.